-Doncic, Mavs answer, earn split with Clippers in 105-89 win
+Doncic, Mavs answer, split set with Clippers in 105-89 win

 The fiery guard had two steals on inbound plays after Dallas baskets in the first half, one of them after his own 3-pointer.
 Richardson, who finished with three steals, also blocked Reggie Jackson’s dunk attempt in transition before halftime.

-Doncic offered an early glimpse of a special night when he hit an off-balance 3-pointer as he was fouled by Leonard and converted the four-point play.
+“That set the tone for the game,” coach Rick Carlisle said of the early steals.
+“That’s just a signal to everyone in the arena that we’re here.
+He was here.
+And we weren’t going anywhere.
+That’s a big moment.”

 With George hounding him as the Clippers tried to rally in the fourth quarter, Doncic found Maxi Kleber for a 3, then connected with him in an alley-oop dunk on his ninth and final assist to get the lead to 15.
+Kleber scored 12 points.

+“He got comfortable and he made shots,” Leonard said of Doncic, who had six rebounds.
+“It’s hard to turn off that water once a great player like that gets rolling.”

 Kristaps Porzingis, Doncic’s European sidekick, had a quiet night on offense with 11 points but had 13 rebounds as Dallas won the battle of the boards after losing it two nights earlier.